maxmoundas/agent-framework/README.md

 ## Available Tools

-The framework comes with three pre-built tools:
+The framework comes with four pre-built tools:

 1. **TimestampTool**: Provides the current date and time in various formats
 2. **NewsTool**: Fetches real news headlines using the NewsAPI (requires API key)
 3. **GmailTool**: Send emails using Gmail API (requires OAuth2 setup)
+4. **QRCodeTool**: Generate QR codes for URLs, text, contact information, or WiFi credentials

 ## How Tools Work